misterrustia/MLS_clustering_Captsone/README.md

 <img src="https://github.com/misterrustia/MLS_clustering_Captsone/blob/main/data/images/Jullian_bar.png" width="400" height="225">

 <img src="https://github.com/misterrustia/MLS_clustering_Captsone/blob/main/data/images/Def_player_heatmap.png" width="300" height="300">
+Most players identified in modeling rank in the 90th percentile and above in progressive passing feature rank which included features such as Crosses, touches_att_3rd, attacking_touches, xA.
 ## 6 -  Future Improvements

 There are multiple options to expand this project to allow for more impact to be made.